Ecommerce Entrepreneur Uses Chatfuel Bot to Automate Over $100,000 in SalesMARY RYBAKOVA

 Photobooth Deluxe is a German company founded by Jürgen Mayr.
-This entrepreneur began his career as a wedding photographer, but decided he wanted to do things a bit differently than others in the industry in his home country.
+This entrepreneur began his career as a wedding photographer, but decided he wanted to do things a bit differently than others in the industry.

 Years ago, Mayr began to notice the rise in popularity of photo booths for weddings in Asia and the US.
 He got a friend to build him a prototype, and in 2013, he started building his own.
 From then on, many of his fellow wedding photographers who saw them wanted one for their own businesses.